ShekharReddy4/OfflineSync/README.md

 ## **Introduction**

-Offline Sync is a Nuget Package which can be used to put client and server side Databases in sync with no data loss and tuned to configure all possible scenarios.
+Offline Sync is a Nuget Package which can be used to keep client and server side Databases in sync with no data loss and tuned to configure all possible scenarios.

 <p align="center"><b>Diagrammatical representation of a typical project using</b> <u><a href="https://github.com/KishoreIthadi/OfflineSync">Offline Sync</a></u></p>